Rule 3745-40-02 | Purpose, applicability, general requirements, exclusions and prohibitions.

 (i) Acceptance of the NTF has caused or is causing adverse effects on the anaerobic digestion process or on public health or safety or the environment.

-(ii) Acceptance of the NTF is causing a nuisance.
+(ii) Acceptance of the NTF has caused or is causing nuisance odors.

-(iii) Acceptance of the NTF has caused or is causing violations of this chapter or any applicable state or federal laws or regulations.
+(iii) Acceptance of the NTF has caused or is causing violations of this chapter or any applicable state or federal laws or regulations, conditions of the NPDES permit or biosolids management permit, or the NTF approval.

 (D) Exclusions.
 This chapter does not establish requirements for any of the following: